initbiz/initbiz.github.io/leafletpro/index.md

 ![Custom marker popup with InIT.biz logo](https://raw.githubusercontent.com/initbiz/initbiz.github.io/master/leaflerpro/assets/images/marker_with_initbiz_popup.png)

 The popup content is defined individually for every marker.
-By default it's seeded with the content of `plugins/initbiz/leafletpro/models/marker/_default_popup_content.htm`.
+By default, it's seeded with the content of `plugins/initbiz/leafletpro/models/marker/_default_popup_content.htm`.

-The partial can be easily overridden by creating `_default_popup_content.htm` file in your theme in `partials` directory.
+The partial can be easily overridden by creating the `_default_popup_content.htm` file in your theme in the `partials` directory.
 Remember that overriding the partial will not change current marker popups.
 This partial is used only as a seeder when popup content is empty while saving marker.

 ## Cumulus integration
 The plugin is nicely integrated with the [Initbiz.CumulusCore](https://octobercms.com/plugin/initbiz-cumuluscore) plugin.

-1. When cluster is created or updated (address changed), a marker is created or updated
+1. When the cluster is created or updated (address changed), a marker is created or updated
-1. When cluster is selected in create marker view address is refreshed from cluster's address
+1. When the cluster is selected in create marker view address is refreshed from cluster's address

 ## TODO / Future plans
 * Marker categories to filter markers on maps
 * Single marker map
-* Backend form widget for current lon / lat preview and for setting lon / lat using map marker
+* Backend form widget for current lon / lat preview and for setting lon / lat using the map marker
-* Easy configurable marker icons for markers and categories from backend
+* Easily configurable marker icons for markers and categories from the backend
 * Add possibility to manage more than one marker by Cumulus clusters
 * Pop up in backend with other possibilities for the same address (right now getting only the first element)
 * Support Leaflet plugins